Scientists have determined that Earth's "missing energy" isn't missing after all.

 The original study found that the Earth's temperature, which had been steadily rising, slowed its pace.
 But the new study notes that the methods for measuring characteristics of the ocean shifted in 2003.

 When accounting for the margin of error of both methods employed, the new study states that the apparent decline is "not statistically significant, nor is it observed by CERES."

-Currently, data on the ocean is collected via the Argo program, which has dropped more than 3,000 floats in saltwater around the world.
-As the floats sink and rise, they measure the temperature and salt content of the water up to a depth of 1.25 miles (2,000 meters).
+Currently, data on the ocean is collected via the Argo program, which has dropped over 3,000 floats in saltwater around the world.
+As the floats sink and rise, they measure the temperature and salt content of the water up to a depth of 1.25 miles (2000 meters).